ssulkuma/roger-skyline-1/README.md

 ```

 # Network
-For setting up network, from the VirtualBox main window, I go to Global tools -> Host Network Manager -> create a new host-only network (vboxnet0 / 192.168.56.1/24 / disable DHCP Server).
-Then, from VM settings -> network, I set Adapter 1 to NAT and Adapter 2 to host-only network / vboxnet0.
+For setting up network, from the VirtualBox main window, I go to VM settings -> network and set Adapter 1 to bridged network.

 To list all network interfaces, I run the command:
 ```
 $ ifconfig
 ```

-I see the enp0s3 (NAT) has an IP set, but enp0s8 (host-only network) does not.
 The project asks us to set it a static IP, to do that I run the command:
 ```
 $ sudo vim /etc/netplan/01-netcfg.yaml
 ```